 When businesses increase their reserves in response to higher prices, their operations are less likely to be disrupted in the short term.
 Also, by relying on cash reserves to meet price increases, businesses can reduce the probability that they will have to borrow funds at the higher interest rates to keep their businesses afloat.

 Businesses Can Capitalize on Higher Interest Rates by Optimizing Cash Reserves

 Another positive side effect of businesses increasing their cash reserves is they will generally pay more in interest when market interest rates rise.
 By investing in interest rate sensitive products, businesses can take advantage of higher rates by earning more on their cash reserves.
 But remember, not all deposit accounts are created equal.

 With an American Money Market Account™ [AMMA™] from our company, the American Deposit Management Co.
 [ADM], businesses can rest assured that all of their cash reserves are covered by FDIC / NCUA insurance, regardless of the amount, and earning the most competitive return available.
 That’s what we call smarter cash.

 Get the Most Protection and the Most Return for Business Cash with AMMA™ by ADM

-AMMA™ provides the ultimate protection for business cash reserves, FDIC insurance.
-We accomplish this by spreading deposits across our nationwide network of community banks so that businesses can achieve full FDIC protection with a single account and a single monthly statement.
+AMMA™ provides the ultimate protection for business cash reserves, FDIC / NCUA insurance.
+We accomplish this by spreading deposits across our nationwide network of community banks so that businesses can achieve full protection with a single account and a single monthly statement.